tremor-rs/tremor-www/static/language/prolog/EventPath.md

-The `EventPath` rule defines path operations for streaming events in tremor.
+The `EventPath` rule defines path operations for streaming events in Tremor.

-Allows the current streaming `event` to be dereferenced via path operations.
+It allows the current streaming `event` to be dereferenced via path operations.